kjendrzyca/themoney/README.md

 1. rename category or entry type (id instead of hardcoded value?)
 1. add list of single entries to each group in data representation (per entry type also?)

+# What "finished" means

+1. Level 1
+  - looking great (material ui), clever ui
+  - usable by one user
+  - no real database, as long as data can be easily backed up (local storage with a button to dump to file is enough)
+  - deployed
+1. Level 2
+  - still usable by one user
+  - real database
+1. Level 3
+  - my friends can use it
+  - authentication/authorization/security, all of the clever stuff (yes, I know, it should be there from the beginning)

 # Credits
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).